Mahesh100/Spring-Java-Framwork/README.md

 - The container gets its instructions on what objects to instantiate, configure, and assemble from simple Plain Old Java Objects (POJO) by reading the configuration metadata   provided.
 - The container, use for creating the objects and configuring them.

+****Singleton vs Prototype spring***
+-Singleton: Only one instance will be created for a single bean definition per Spring IoC container and the same object will be shared for each request made for that bean.